florent-blanvillain/grails-ember-templates-precompiler/README.md

 *   **templatesRoot**: The root folder of the templates relative to `web-app`.
 This value will be stripped from template paths when calculating the template name.
 Default is none.
 *   **templatesPathSeparator**: The delimiter to use for template names.
 Default is `/`

+## Notes

+* In the current 0.1 version, the plugin makes internal use of *ember-1.0.pre.js* and *handlebars-1.0.rc.1.js*.
+Those resources are not exposed.
+* headless-ember.js (from github's ember code repo) is used (various stubs, such as the window object, so that ember can be used in rhino)
+* IntelliJ has a plugin for Handlebars, you can use it to highlight syntax of *.embbars

 ## Changelog